cucumber/docs/content/10-minute-tutorial.md

 # Running the test

+You can run the test from IntelliJ:

+1. Right click the feature file

-You can run the test by right clicking the feature file, and selecting **Run 'Feature: tutorial'** from the context menu.
+2. Select **Run 'Feature: tutorial'** from the context menu.

 {{% note "Formatter error"%}}
 If you are using Cucumber v2.0.0 or higher, when running the test for the first time you might get an error message that mentions `CucumberJvmSMFormatterUtil`.